metamorph-inc/openmeta-mms/docs/appendices/reference/reference.rst

 Component assemblies are similar to components, but are made up of several components and their connections.
-A component assembly can be opened by double clicking on it in either the main editor window or the GME Browser.
+A component assembly can be opened by double-clicking on it in either the main editor window or the GME Browser.

 When a component assembly is opened, the components it is comprised of